Recognition & Awards

 2017 CODiE Award Finalist

-In May 2017, the Software & Information Industry Association (SIIA) named Evo SEL Assessment and Intervention System as a finalist for the CODiE award for Best Social-Emotional Development Solution.
+In May 2017, the Software & Information Industry Association (SIIA) named DESSA System (formerly the Evo SEL System) as a finalist for the CODiE award for Best Social-Emotional Development Solution.

 2017 Tech & Learning What’s New: New Tools for School

-In 2017, Tech & Learning Magazine listed Aperture Education’s Evo Social/Emotional (Evo SEL) Assessment and Intervention System as a new and innovative tool for assessing the social and emotional learning of students, K-8.
+In 2017, Tech & Learning Magazine listed Aperture Education’s DESSA System (formerly Evo Social/Emotional Assessment and Intervention System) as a new and innovative tool for assessing the social and emotional learning of students, K-8.

 2016 REVERE Award

-In June 2016, Apperson (now Aperture Education) gained national acclaim when the Association of American Publishers (AAP) granted Evo SEL Assessment and Intervention System the distinct honor of a REVERE award in its supplemental resources category.
+In June 2016, Apperson (now Aperture Education) gained national acclaim when the Association of American Publishers (AAP) granted the DESSA System (formerly the Evo SEL Assessment and Intervention System) the distinct honor of a REVERE award in its supplemental resources category.

 2015 AIR Tool